 If you applied to UConn Law and were accepted as an in-state resident, you do not need to reapply each year thereafter.
 However, if you applied as an out-of-state student, or were denied residency upon admission, you will need to apply for residency after your first year as a UConn Law student.

-For more information on obtaining designation as a Connecticut Resident, contact the Student Services Department.
+For more information on obtaining designation as a Connecticut Resident please review the Residency Application as well as the Connecticut General Statutes governing residency.
+If you have additional questions or concerns please contact the Student Services Department.